 reproduce pulses and phase) but then without the

-of, or problems with bass.
+problems with bass.

 The reproduction of sonic

 space is unique however, as this requires both the ability to reproduce

 pulse shapes and phase as well as the omnidirectional point source.
 We

 are not aware of any other loudspeaker concept capable of combining

 features.
 The gain in realism is not sublte.
 It can be noted

 Q: Will this work with the music collection I own?
 Or does it require special recordings?